noctabit/spam-call-blocker-app/README.md

 ## Privacy and Security

 This app is designed with user privacy in mind.
-All data is stored locally on the device, and the app only accesses the internet to perform API requests and web scraping for number lookup.
+All data is stored locally on the device, and the app only accesses the internet to perform API requests for number lookup.
 No personal data is shared with external servers.

 ## Requirements

 - Android 10.0 or higher
-- Internet connection for API requests and web scraping features
+- Internet connection for API requests

 ## Installation